flyntwp/flynt-docs/contributing.md

 ## Titles and Headers

-All page titles and headers are written in `Title Case`.
+All page titles and headers are written in "Title Case".

+> The Quick Brown Fox Jumps Over the Lazy Dog and Demonstrates Title Case to the Reader.

+## Use American English

+Use the standard [American English](https://en.oxforddictionaries.com/spelling/british-and-spelling) spelling rules.

 ## Avoid the First Person ("I" and "We")